alovajs/alovajs.github.io/v2/tutorial/strategy/seamless-data-interaction/edit-item.md

 }
 ```

-So far, we have completed all the content of a simple list of non-inductive interaction, but in other application scenarios such as editing applications, complex list management, etc., we may encounter more different needs.
+So far, we have completed all the content of a simple list of non-inductive interaction, but in other application scenarios such as editing applications, complex list management, etc.  we may encounter more different needs.
 What else does alova have at this time?
 What are the features we can use?
 Please read the next chapter!